rmosolgo/graphql-ruby/readme.md

   - Adding fields to selections (`__typename` can go anywhere, others are type-specific)
   - Renaming fragments from local names to unique names
 - Document encrypted & versioned cursors
-- Typecheck some user objects:
-  - Variables (sometimes a string)